 - Don’t misunderstand SPF ratings—SPF 50 and 100 block only about 1% and 2% more UVB rays than SPF 30, respectively.
 The CDC, FDA and AAP recommend using at least SPF 15; the AAD recommends using at least SPF 30 (accessed 5 June 2019).

 - Choose a water-resistant product if you’ll be in the water.

 - Follow recommendations about applying the sunscreen before going out into the sun.

 - A common mistake is applying too little—make sure you apply the correct amount.

 - Applying adequately around the edges of a swimsuit can be challenging—consider applying before putting the swimsuit on.

-- Don’t miss any exposed skin including toes, top and bottom of feet, underarms, neck and hairline, tops and backs of ears, and areas near the eyes.
+- Don’t miss any exposed skin including lips, nose, toes, tops of feet and hands, underarms, neck and hairline, tops and backs of ears, and areas near the eyes.